-Occasionally, it can happen that the security of an X.509 certificate is compromised or you might want to invalidate a certificate, because the owner of the certificate no longer enjoys the same security privileges as before.
+Overview Occasionally, it can happen that the security of an X.509 certificate is compromised or you might want to invalidate a certificate, because the owner of the certificate no longer enjoys the same security privileges as before.
 In either of these cases, it is useful to generate and deploy a certificate revocation list (CRL).
 A CRL is a list of X.509 certificates that are no longer valid.
 When you deploy a CRL file to a secure application, the application automatically rejects the certificates that appear in the list.

-Revoking CA certificates

-You can also revoke a CA certificate, in which case all of the certificates signed by the CA are implicitly revoked as well.

-Configuring certificate revocation-Java runtime

-Example 39 shows how to configure a Java runtime application to use a CRI file.

-Example 39: Configuration of a CRL-Java Runtime
+Revoking CA certificates You can also revoke a CA certificate, in which case all of the certificates signed by the CA are implicitly revoked as well.
+Configuring certificate revocation Example 27 shows how to configure a C++ runtime application to use a CRL file.
+For an application that uses the secure_artix.my_secure_app configuration scope, add cert_validator to the list of ORB plug-ins and set the plugins:cert_validator:crl_file_path variable to the location of the CRL file.
+Example 27: Configuration of a CRL-C++ Runtime Artix Configuration File secure_artix { my_secure_app { orb_plugins = [, "cert_validator"]; plugins:cert_validator:crl_file_path = "CRLDir/crl.pem"; }; }; Note: The specified CRL file can be empty, but it must exist.
+Otherwise, every certificate would be rejected.
+Format of the CRL file The CRL file must be in a PEM format.